openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 OpenID for Verifiable Presentations supports scenarios where the Authorization Request is sent both when the Verifier is interacting with the End-User using the same or different device on which requested Credential(s) are stored.

-This specification supports the response being sent using a redirect but also using an HTTP POST request.
+This specification supports the response being sent using a redirect but also using an HTTPS POST request.
 This enables the response to be sent across devices, or when the response size exceeds the redirect URL character size limitation.

 Implementations can also be built on top of OpenID Connect Core, since OpenID Connect Core is based on OAuth 2.0.
 To benefit from the subject-signed ID Token feature, this specification can also be combined with the Self-Issued OP v2 specification [@SIOPv2].